Locach: Subsequent maps and theories

 A mistranscription of Locach, Beach, originated with the 1532 editions of the Novus Orbis Regionum by Simon Grynaeus and Johann Huttich, in which Marco Polo's Locach was changed to Boëach, which was later shortened to Beach.

 Abraham Ortelius inscribed on his 1564 world map: Latinum exemplar habet Boeach sed male ut fere omnium: Nos italico usi fuimus (A Latin version has Boeach, but mistakenly: like almost everyone we have used the Italian).

-On Gerard Mercator's 1538 map of the world, Locat is situated in Indochina, south of Champa (Ciamba).
+Mercator ignored this correction on his 1569 world map.